Orlando B. Ficklin: Matson slave case

-The judge in Coles County ruled for Ficklin's clients and against Lincoln, and the slaves were set free.
-Illinois and other free states adopted a principle "once free, always free."
+The judge in Coles County ruled for Ficklin's clients and against Lincoln, and the enslaved people were set free.
+Illinois and other free states adopted the principle "once free, always free."
+Case law in both Northern and Southern states had established that while slaves in transit through a free state remained slaves, slaves domiciled in a free state were entitled to their freedom.

 Environmental Perspective

-Ficklin argued passionately that the federal government must develop the land, cultivating prairie even if such destroyed the native flowers, and wild deer:
+Ficklin argued passionately that the federal government must develop the land, cultivating prairie even if such destroyed the native flowers and wild deer:

 Unless the government shall grant head rights ... prairies, with their gorgeous growth of flowers, their green carpeting, their lovely lawns and gentle slopes will for centuries continue to be the home of wild deer and wolf, their stillness will be undisturbed by the jocund song of the farmer, and their deep and fertile soil unbroken by the plowshare.
 Something must be done to remedy this evil.